Chapter 9 of “The Molecules of Emotion” gets juicy. Dr. Pert says, on page 185

 “…it might make more sense to emphasize the perspective of psychology rather than of neuroscience, for the term psycho clearly conveys the study of mind, which encompasses but also goes beyond the study of the brain.
 I like to speculate that what the mind is, is the flow of information as it moves among the cells, organs, and systems of the body…the mind as we experience it is immaterial, yet it has physical substrate, which is both the body and the brain.”

 “The mind, then, is that which holds the network together, often acting below our consciousness, linking and coordinating the major systems and their organs and cells in an intelligently orchestrated symphony of life.
 This view of the organism as an information network departs radically from the old Newtonian, mechanistic view where we saw the body in terms of energy and matter.
-But there is an intelligence running things.
+But there is intelligence running things.
 Intelligence in the form of information running all the systems and creating behavior.”

-It makes no sense to believe that.
+It makes no sense to believe we’re puppets.
 Otherwise, our lives would all be the same and unfold in a gentrified fashion and have no meaning or differentiation.
 There is an observation!
 Many people’s live ARE gentrified because they are not acting on their power to choose; free will.
 It is possible to abrogate your rights in the universe and then your mind goes into default mode, programmed by your family, Facebook, and CNN and you are part of the herd mentality.
 There are a thousand ways to free yourself from that and uplift your mind.
 Follow your intuition.

 While it’s true that in my personal life, death/change has been a constant around me, it’s not something I chose to happen; I’ve witnessed it happening to others first hand.
 The universe allowed it to occur around me for a reason or maybe I did.
 However, my individual choices are indeed the reason I find myself in my current situation.
 It’s all good.